 The Animal Advocates would like to remind all of the hosts and attendees at auction events (and everyone else in the congregation as well) that we have a good solution for the problem of what to do with all of the empty aluminum beverage containers that are left over from the fun and frivolity associated with the event.
-Collect them, bring them in to the RE Great Room and deposit them in the Cans 4 Critters receptacle.
+Collect them, bring them in to the Education Building Great Room and deposit them in the Cans 4 Critters receptacle.
 We’ll make sure those discarded aluminum cans get turned into cash to assist with the veterinary expenses of families needing assistance with those bills.
 Thanks much to the church family for caring about the welfare of animals and the people who love them!
 Questions?
 Contact Dave Steele, Ilene Steele or Jean Gilbert.

 These Items of Interest

 At the January 12th Membership Business Meeting the Leadership Development Committee recognized outgoing church leaders from the Board of Trustees, Committee on Ministry, and the Leadership Development Committee.
 However, we forgot to thank the Membership Committee for purchasing the Unitarian Universalist Association lapel pins each leader received.
 Thank you Membership Committee for your thoughtfulness and team spirit!
 Sincerely, Tom Dormody and Marie Sauter, LDC Co-Chairs